ImExiled/NCS/README.md

 ###### If your name is not for whatever reason on that list and you have contributed, please contact me.

-### Planed ports
+### Planned ports
-We plan to port NCS over to turn.fm , and , if it ever re-realeases like we think it will, over to plug.dj again.
+We plan to port NCS over to turn.fm, and over to plug.dj again (if it ever re-releases).
+There are plans for musiqpad.

 ### Support/Help
 If you need help, feel free to @CSxKING on Alpha or Discord.
 You may also contact @WindWalk on Alpha or Discord.
+You may also contact Nuvm on Skype (n.c_nuvm, add me to your friends or else i won't receive the message).

-If neither are an option, you can email CSxKING at csxking@electricgaming.ga
+If none are an option, you can email CSxKING at csxking@electricgaming.ga or Nuvm at nuvmyt@gmail.com .